Strata Global

 The geocell gravity wall was composed of stacked and infilled geocell panels.
 The design considered the surcharge loads and ensured stability against overturning for each panel.
 Perforations within the individual geocells helped drain any subsurface water, preventing the buildup of pore water pressure behind the wall.
 A seismic analysis was also conducted to ensure the wall’s performance during potential earthquakes.

-What are the types of slope failures avoided by using geosynthetics?
+What are the types of slope failures prevented by geosynthetics?

 Geosynthetics offer a multitude of benefits for slope stability, helping avoid several potential erosion risks.
 Here are some of the types of slope failures curbed using geosynthetics: